Arthur McInnarney: Mt Albert

-He was named in the reserves for the Auckland Pākehā team to play Auckland Māori on June 8 but was not required to play.
+He was named in the reserves for the Auckland Pākehā team to play Auckland Māori on 8 June but was not required to play.
 The backline selected was a strong one with Laurie Mills and Roy Nurse on the wings and Arthur Kay and Bob Banham in the five eighths.
-Mt Albert’s round 7 game was on June 15 following the representative match the previous weekend.
-They beat Richmond 24-11 before a good crowd of 7,000 with McInnarney scoring two of their six tries.
-He played on the wing and “played a good game”.
-He was on the wing again in a 27-19 win over Ponsonby on June 22.
+Mt Albert's round 7 game was on 15 June following the representative match the previous weekend.
+They beat Richmond 24–11 before a good crowd of 7,000 with McInnarney scoring two of their six tries.
+He played on the wing and "played a good game".
+He was on the wing again in a 27–19 win over Ponsonby on 22 June.

-On June 29 McInnarney played at his old club’s ground at the Ellerslie Domain.
+On 29 June McInnarney played at his old club's ground at the Ellerslie Domain.
 It was the match organised by his father and the Ellerslie United club committee earlier in the season.
-Mt Albert played Papakura and beat them 21-14 with McInnarney scoring two tries.
-The New Zealand Herald wrote that “a good display by McInnarney on the wing was a feature of the game.
-One of his tries was a brilliant effort”.
-He then played in a 17-7 win over North Shore in round 10 at Carlaw Park.
-They won their fifth straight game when they beat Manukau 19-5 in round 11 with Colin Cowley, “in the centre, and McInnarney, on the wing [being] fine attacking players”.
-Mt Albert had another win, 24-7 over City on Carlaw Park #2 the following week with McInnarney scoring one of their six tries.
-He “did well on the wing, in spite of limited opportunities”.
-On August 3 the “principal match” was between Mt Albert and Marist with the Auckland Star writing in a preview that “Mount Albert has virile forwards, and with the backs of the calibre of Clement, Banham, Cowley and McInnarney”.
-Mt Albert suffered their first defeat in over two months when they lost 17-16 with McInnarney scoring another try.
-They beat Newton a week later 13-2 before suffering a crucial 13-3 loss to Ponsonby with “McInnarney and [Basil] Cranch … strong running three-quarters”.
+Mt Albert played Papakura and beat them 21–14 with McInnarney scoring two tries.
+The New Zealand Herald wrote that "a good display by McInnarney on the wing was a feature of the game.
+One of his tries was a brilliant effort".
+He then played in a 17–7 win over North Shore in round 10 at Carlaw Park.
+They won their fifth straight game when they beat Manukau 19–5 in round 11 with Colin Cowley, "in the centre, and McInnarney, on the wing [being] fine attacking players".
+Mt Albert had another win, 24–7 over City on Carlaw Park #2 the following week with McInnarney scoring one of their six tries.
+He "did well on the wing, in spite of limited opportunities".
+On 3 August the "principal match" was between Mt Albert and Marist with the Auckland Star writing in a preview that "Mount Albert has virile forwards, and with the backs of the calibre of Clement, Banham, Cowley and McInnarney".
+Mt Albert suffered their first defeat in over two months when they lost 17–16 with McInnarney scoring another try.
+They beat Newton a week later 13–2 before suffering a crucial 13–3 loss to Ponsonby with "McInnarney and [Basil] Cranch … strong running three-quarters".
 Mt Abert then played on their home ground at Fowlds Park, Morningside in the penultimate round of the championship.
-They won easily 48-22 though with like many games on suburban grounds there weren’t many details and little scoring was provided so it is unknown if McInnarney scored any of their many tries.
+They won easily 48–22 though with like many games on suburban grounds there weren't many details and little scoring was provided so it is unknown if McInnarney scored any of their many tries.